AmiQuijano/ros_robot_sim_pkg/docs/source/index.rst

-..
-RT1_Assignment2_ROS documentation master file, created by sphinx-quickstart on Sun Apr 21 21:24:05 2024.
+.. ros_robot_sim_pkg documentation master file, created by sphinx-quickstart on Sun Apr 21 21:24:05 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RT1_Assignment2_ROS's documentation!
+Welcome to ros_robot_sim_pkg's documentation!
 ===============================================

 .. toctree::